-- 1. In the Business Management Business and Management program, located at the Mechelen campus of Thomas More University College of Applied Sciences (hereafter referred to as "the University College"), the internship is a mandatory component of the curriculum for all final-year students. - 2.
-The internship takes place in the final phase of the program and lasts for 12 weeks or 60 working days.
-There are 2 possible internship periods, depending on when the student schedules this internship: - Semester 1: The internship period starts on 18/09/2023 and ends on 22/12/2023. - Semester 2: The internship period starts on 12/02/2024 and ends on 18/05/2024. - 3.
+- 1. In the Business Management International Entrepreneurship program, located at the Mechelen campus of Thomas More University College of Applied Sciences (hereafter referred to as "the University College"), the internship is a mandatory component of the curriculum for all final-year students. - 2.
+The internship takes place in the final phase of the program and lasts for 14 weeks.
+There are 2 possible internship periods, depending on when the student schedules this internship, either September December, or February May. - 3.
 The following guidelines contain important information for all parties involved: the students, the internship companies, and the University College.